benediktreitemeyer/onbacomo/ReadMe.md

     4. Update **PATH** variable, append Maven bin folder – **%M2_HOME%\bin**, so that you can run the Maven’s command everywhere.
     5. Done, to verify it, run `mvn –version` in the command prompt.
 4. [Download the maven-project](https://github.com/benediktreitemeyer/onbacomo) from GitHub.
 5. Open the console and go to your project folder.
-Type `mvn clean install` to generate the plugin-JAR into your target folder.
+Type `mvn clean package` to generate the plugin-JAR into your target folder.
 6. Download and install Protege from the [official website](https://protege.stanford.edu/products.php#desktop-protege).

 ## Installation